squirrel-forge/ui-accordion/docs/Accordion.md

 For details refer to the settings, class overview and code file mentioned above.

 #### Component markup
-Following markup is should be used for an accordion panel, required are only the panel, summary and content elements.
+Following markup should be used for an accordion panel, required are only the panel, summary and content elements.
 ```html
 <li class="ui-accordion__item">
     <details is="ui-accordion-panel" class="ui-accordion__panel" open>